 Eritrea has no official language but Tigrinya and Arabic are the most widely spoken languages, and English and Italian are also widely understood.

-Malaria prophylaxis is recommended for all areas of Eritrea except Asmara and altitudes above 2,200 metres (7,218 ft).
+Malaria prophylaxis is recommended for all areas of Eritrea except Asmara and altitudes above 7,218 ft (2,200 metres).
 A yellow fever vaccination is required for all travellers arriving from yellow fever areas, and is recommended for travellers visiting the states of Anseba, Debub, Gash Barka, Maekel and Semenawi Keih Bahri.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid.
 Those who may be at risk of animal bites, or who will be in contact with bats, should consider a rabies vaccination.
 Travellers are generally advised to be up to date on vaccinations for MMR (measles, mumps, rubella), tetanus-diphtheria and polio.

 Travellers should not drink tap water in Eritrea unless it has been boiled, filtered or chemically disinfected, and should avoid ice in beverages.
-Don't eat fruit and vegetables unless they have been cooked or peeled, and eat all cooked meals while still hot.
+It's also wise to avoid fruit and vegetables unless they have been cooked or peeled, and to eat all cooked meals while still hot.